axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/deposit-nft.md

 ## Step 3.
 Approve the NFT

 To deposit an NFT, you need to grant Ronin Bridge permission to transfer it, which is also referred to as *approval*.
-You have two ways to do it: approve an individual token every time you make a transfer, or approve all tokens for this transfer and other transfers in the future.
+You have two ways to do it: approve a single token or approve all tokens.

 ### Approve a single token

-You can choose to grant permission to each individual NFT that you transfer:
+Approving a single token means that every time you transfer an NFT, you will need to approve each token individually.
+So when you transfer another token in the future, you will need to approve it again.

 1. With the NFT selected, click **Approve NFT**.
    ![nft-deposit-5](../assets/nft-deposit-5.png)